Are you trying to compare Gravity Forms vs Ninja Forms vs WPForms?

 There are also tons of easy ways to customize your forms.
 For example, you can quickly choose a field size using a dropdown in the form builder.

-The layout buttons make it easy to position fields in columns without writing code.
+The Layout field makes it easy to position fields in columns without writing code.

 When you’re done, you can embed your forms anywhere on your website using a block or shortcode.